 Creating A Long-Term Travel Checklist

-Even if you’re the most experienced long-term traveler, you will likely worry about your home from time to time when you’re away.
+Even if you’re the most experienced long-term traveler prepared with a solid checklist for travel, you will likely worry about your home from time to time when you’re away.
 More so if you live alone.

 There is either the threat of burglary to worry about or a thousand other worst-case scenarios.